 Dwight Schar Faculty Chair and University Professor

-Director, Center for Regional Analysis, School of Public Policy
+Senior Advisor and Director of Special Projects, Center for Regional Analysis, School of Public Policy

 George Mason University, Fairfax, Virginia

 Professor Fuller joined the faculty at George Mason University in 1994 as Professor of Public Policy and Regional Development.
 He served as Director of the Ph.D.
 Program in Public Policy from July 1998 to June 2000 and from July 2001 to July 2002.
-He also serves is Director of the Center for Regional Analysis.
+He also serves as Director of the Center for Regional Analysis.
 In September 2001, the GMU Board of Visitors appointed him University Professor and in July 2002 he was named to the Dwight Schar Faculty Chair.

 Prior to joining the George Mason University faculty, he served on the faculty at George Washington University for twenty-five years, including nine as Chairman of the Department of Urban Planning and Real Estate Development and one as Director of Doctoral Programs for the School of Business and Public Management.